roots/sage/README.md

 - `yarn dev` — Compile assets when file changes are made, start Browsersync session
 - `yarn build` — Compile assets for production

+#### Possible bug "scripts/styles not compiled on Win 10/11"
+"ValidationError: Invalid configuration object.
+Webpack has been initialized using a configuration object that does not match the API schema.
+- configuration[0].resolve.modules[2] should be a non-empty string.
+-> Folder name or directory path where to find modules."

+Fix: "wsl --install"

 ## Documentation